eazymation/jbds-via-html5/README.md

 Also on the collaboration front it may be possible to have fast online interaction if a CDO/Mondo/EMFStore  model server  is also on the same server or kubernetes cluster, and therefore 'local' to all the containerised applications.

-It would be pretty interesting if Eclise Che, the new 'IDE' on the block could be used to provision, share and manage a group of traditional eclipse IDE's!
+It would be pretty interesting if Eclipse Che, the new 'IDE' on the block could be used to provision, share and manage a group of traditional eclipse IDE's!

 For those who prefer their web user interfaces to be more web-native interfaces such as Javascript/HTML5/GWT then using this approach to get all the goodness of Che's workspace server for existing application could be used as a stepping stone into containerized cloudiness while work on web native user interfaces is happening in the background.